-An allowable use within the development area as well as impacted open space areas in Villages two, four, five, six, and seven (an impacted area is one that has been modified from its natural state due to development).

-- 2. See tables 2-3, 2-4, and 2-5 and Title 22 of the Zoning Ordinance for accessory dwelling unit development standards. - 3.
+- 1. An allowable use within the development area as well as impacted open space areas in Villages two, four, five, six, and seven (an impacted area is one that has been modified from its natural state due to development). - 2.
+See tables 2-3, 2-4, and 2-5 and Title 22 of the Zoning Ordinance for accessory dwelling unit development standards. - 3.
 As defined by Title 22, Zoning Ordinance, Division 2, Definitions. - 4.
 A CUP is required when within 500 feet of residential areas. - 5.
 Only permitted in mitigated open space preserve areas. - 6.
 Stables must be 500 feet away from residential areas and compost manure on-site. - 7.
 In conjunction with institutions of learning. - 8.
 A CUP is not required if the use is within in an area designated within a school overlay. - 9.
 Subject to a preferred land use mix as outlined in Section 2.2.3, C. Business Park. - 10.
 In conjunction with a transit center use. - 11.
 Manufacturing/canning of food only if incidental to the retail sale of same. - 12.
 On-site dry-cleaning equipment not allowed. - 13.
 For 200+ - 14.
 All storage of fuels, solvents, and repair of vehicles must take place indoors. - 15.
 Excludes truck stops. - 16.
 Permitted in parks greater than 15 acres. - 17.
 Operations and storage shall occur within the enclosed building or solid walls or fences no less than 6' in height. - 18.
 Incidental retail sales limited to 20% of floor area. - 19.
 Subject to Landscaping Requirements for Outside Storage.
-General regulations contained in Part 7, Section 22.140.4300 f Title 22, Zoning Ordinance. - 20.
+General regulations contained in Part 7, Section 22.140.430of Title 22, Zoning Ordinance. - 20.
 Subject to and consistent with the Renewable Energy Ordinance and related sections of Title 22.
 Allowed with Ministerial Review (M) if incorporated as part of primary permitted use. - 21.
 Subject to Wireless and Other Telecommunication Facilities Part 10, Section 22.44.1330 of Title 22 of the County of Los Angeles Zoning Ordinance. - 22.
 As defined by Title 22, Zoning Ordinance, Division 2, Definitions.
 Accessory Uses and Structures are permitted when customarily associated with, and subordinate to, a permitted use on the same site. - 23.
-This use shall occur only between Thanksgiving and New Years and its location returned to preexisting conditions within one month of this time period. - 24.
+Subject to Los Angeles County processing and approval, this chart only identifies the land use designations that allow battery storage facilities. - 24.
+This use shall occur only between Thanksgiving and New Years and its location returned to preexisting conditions within one month of this time period. - 25.
 Interim uses shall be processed according to provisions of Chapter 4, Administration and Implementation.